Elements (Ave Mujica EP)

 Elements is the second extended play by Japanese metal band Ave Mujica.
 It was released on October 2, 2024, via Bushiroad Music.

 The EP features five tracks with a total playing time of 21 minutes and 46 seconds.
 The work managed to chart in the official Japanese Albums Chart published by Oricon.

 Background and release

 On July 7, 2024, it was announced that an EP was set to be released in October the same year entitled Elements.
 The information was made public on the same day of the band's second live concert titled "Quaerere Lumina".
 The EP was officially released on October 2, the same year.
 The lyrics were written by Diggy-MO', a former member of the Japanese hip hop group Soul'd Out.

 Elements was recorded at Mech Studio, Sound City, Tokyo and at Supa Love Studio Tokyo while mixing took place at Fennel Studio in Shibuya, Tokyo.
 The EP was produced by Koki Ogata.
 Mastering engineer was Hiromichi "Tucky" Takiguchi who mastered the EP at his own mastering studio.

 Elements was released in a regular and a limited version.
-The latter featured a blu-ray disc containing the group's second concert "Quaerere Lumina" in its entirely.
+The latter featured a blu-ray disc containing the group's second concert "Quaerere Lumina" in its entirety.